-Whether the arrangement is for a DUI charge in Hamilton, Butler, Clermont, or Warren County the attorneys at Suhre & Associates, LLC are intimately familiar with each of the judges and how they will address objections or problems with respect to ALS suspensions and the granting of driving privileges.
+Whether the arrangement is for a DUI charge in Hamilton, Butler, Clermont, or Warren County, the attorneys at Suhre & Associates, LLC are intimately familiar with each of the judges and how they will address objections or problems with respect to ALS suspensions and the granting of driving privileges.

 Driving privileges are another major component of what makes up an arraignment.
-On a first offense within six years there is a waiting period of 15 days before you’re eligible for driving privileges if you’ve taken the chemical test and tested over the legal limit.
+On a first offense within six years, there is a waiting period of 15 days before you’re eligible for driving privileges if you’ve taken the chemical test and tested over the legal limit.
 If you refuse the chemical test, there is a waiting period of 30 days before you’re eligible for driving privileges.
 Both of the waiting periods begin running on the day of the arrest.

-It’s also important to know the details about the particular magistrate or judge that is conducting the arraignment in order to address the particular concerns that judge has before requesting limited driving privileges.
+It’s also important to know the details about the particular magistrate or judge that is conducting the arraignment in order to address the particular concerns that the judge has before requesting limited driving privileges.
 Some judges, for example Judge Campbell in Fairfield, will not give any driving privileges on a refusal case.
-However, there are certain things that can be done in order to put you in a light most favorable to give you the best chance of having of driving privileges granted.
+However, there are certain things that can be done in order to put you in a light most favorable to give you the best chance of having your driving privileges granted.

-The arrangement is an important first step in a DUI case.
+The arraignment is an important first step in a DUI case.
 It holds opportunities for challenging the administrative license suspension when it’s improperly or ineffectively imposed.
 Having an attorney who knows not only the law as it deals with the administrative suspension but also the particular quirks and policies of the judges is extremely important.